projectatomic/paci/jenkins/README.md

 working OpenShift cluster.
 See the PAPR [instructions](https://github.com/projectatomic/papr/blob/ocp/docs/RUNNING.md) for more details on how to get started.

+The `papr` service account needs to have a membership in an SCC with `RunAsAny`, so that it can run test containers as root, much like Docker.
+In the `oc cluster up` case, this can be done simply by adding the papr service account to the `anyuid` SCC.
+Otherwise, you'll need to ask a cluster administrator to do this for you.

 To be able to trigger PAPR tests from GHPRB jobs in Jenkins, you simply need to build the PAPR image: